Saurabh19-git/Python-tutedude/README.md

 # Python-tutedude
+Assignment 2
 Added scripts for the following two tasks:
-Task 1: Perform Basic Mathematical Operations
+Task 1: Check if a Number is Even or Odd
-Task 2: Create a Personalized Greeting
+Task 2: Sum of Integers from 1 to 50 Using a Loop